NewBornTown: History

 In February 2023, in response to the earthquake in Turkey and Syria, Newborn Town initiated an aid campaign engaging its users to support those impacted by the disaster.
 The company’s local teams visited the affected cities to provide humanitarian aid.
 Additionally, MICO and YoHo launched livestreams to provide real-time updates and support to the disaster-stricken areas.

-In January 2024, Newborn Town launched the LGBTQ+ online content community HeeSay, covering more than 70 countries and regions worldwide.
+In January 2024, Newborn Town launched the LGBTQ+ online content community HeeSay.